 - According to WHO, “This is the first time that cases and sustained chains of transmission have been reported in countries without direct or immediate epidemiological links to areas of West or Central Africa.”

 - Overall, the severity is quite low.
-While extremely painful, most cases are being managed without the need for hospitalization and only five deaths have been reported.
+While extremely painful, most cases are being managed without hospitalization and only 28 deaths have been reported.

 - Anyone can catch monkeypox, although the majority of cases currently have been linked to sexual transmission.